bluekvirus/Stage.js/implementation/HOWTO.md

 ####Let's start
-You start developing using *Pro.js* by creating a `main.js` (you are free to choose whatever the name you like) and include it in `/implementation/index.html` below the `<!--Main.js-->` comment line:
+You start developing by creating a `main.js` (you are free to choose whatever the name you like) and include it in `/implementation/index.html` below the `<!--Main.js-->` comment line:

 ```